 In the New Testament there are two Greek words that mean 'man,' - anēr, which refers to a single male individual and anthrōpos, which is the generic term that has the general idea of 'mankind'.

 So we can interpret I Corinthians 15:21-22 as the King James Version does by saying, “For since by man (anthrōpos) came death”, “man” being all humans.
-We can also view it as one man too, Adam in the garden who disobeyed, but also as all men everywhere at every stage of human history because, since our fall we all miss the mark.
+We can also view it as one man too, Adam in the garden who disobeyed, but also as all men everywhere because, since our fall, we all miss the mark.

 Had living creatures not died then God saying, "the day that you eat of it, you will surely die” (Gen 2:17) would make little sense, with no one sure what death was or looked like.